 Butler’s are currently open for business for takeaway and delivery only, which is brilliant because we’ve just discovered their truffle pecorino, truffle brie and truffle salami (can you tell that we like truffle?) and it brings us unprecedented joy.
 They stock super tasty cheese, meats, crackers, wines, chutneys, olives, sun dried tomatoes, pate and a whole range of other deli items.
 They’re also super friendly and welcoming.
 Open between 9am – 6pm Mon to Sat and 9am – 5pm Sunday.
 Please pay by card in-store and Butler’s ask that only 2 people enter the shop at one time.
 You can also order a delivery on 0207 272 4444 or on firstname.lastname@example.org / https://www.butlersdeli.co.uk/

 Boulangerie Bon Matin:

 Bon Matin’s helpful team have turned their lovely boulangerie into a grocery selling free range eggs, hand roasted coffee, butter, milk (including cow’s, almond, oat and soya), vegan bread, muesli, home made granola, porridge oats and more.
 They’re also serving their excellent baked goods, cakes, salads, sandwiches and quiches.
 Bon Matin are open Monday to Friday from 7.30am until 5pm and Saturday and Sunday from 7.30am until 6pm.
 You access regular updates by following them on Instagram here: https://www.instagram.com/boulangeriebonmatin/

 Bacchus have opened their doors for with glasses polished, tables cleaned and good tasting wine as usual.
 They also kindly ask that you not to come to the store if you have symptoms or are infected.
-They currently only accept only card & device payments.
-They currently can’t offer deliveries, for now.
+They currently only accept only card & device payments and currently can’t offer deliveries, for now.
 Follow Bacchus on Instagram to show your love and for the latest updates: https://www.instagram.com/bacchusn4/